SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 \end{aligned}
 $$

-It's also worth mentioning that marginal volatility also plays a crucial role in portfolio analytics.
-It's a useful way to attribute variances to various constituents or groups since the weighted sum of the marginal contribution to volatility equals the portfolio volatility.
-This conclusion can be extended to other first-order homogenous risk metrics.
-Qian (2006) links the marginal contribution volatility to conditional percentile contribution of loss, providing financial interpretations for the quantity as well.
+It's worth mentioning that marginal contribution to volatility also plays a crucial role in portfolio analytics.
+It leads to a useful way to attribute variances to each constituent or futhur groups of constituents since the weighted sum of the marginal contribution to volatility equals the portfolio volatility.
+This conclusion leaves us an addible attribution of portfolio volatility.
+Qian (2006) links the contribution to volatility to conditional percentile contribution of loss, providing a nice financial interpretation for the quantity.

 $$
 \begin{aligned}